ChainSafe/forest/docs/docs/users/reference/cli.md

           Number of tipsets to back-fill

       --recompute
-          Recompute missing tipset state (expensive) instead of skipping it.
-Without this, tipsets whose state has been garbage-collected are skipped and reported
+          Recompute missing tipset state (expensive) instead of skipping it; tipsets that still can't be computed are skipped and reported rather than aborting the run

       --allow-near-head
           Also index revert-prone tipsets within `CHAIN_FINALITY` of the head.
 By default the walk is clamped below finality

+      --resume
+          Resume from the persisted checkpoint of a previous run instead of starting at the chain head.
+Ignored when `--from` is given

       --no-wait
           Trigger the backfill and return immediately without waiting for completion